 - Free person training session (online or in-person)

-- This takes a little bit of your time, so you’ll want to be sure that you’ll be able to convert any takers into paying clients.
+- This takes a little bit of your time, so you’ll want to be sure you can convert takers into paying clients.

 - This can be really enticing to anyone considering personal training!